RafaBrito008/Portfolio_Website/README.md

 The following dependencies are required for this project:

-- Next.js: A React framework for server-side rendering and static site generation.
+- Next.js
-- Tailwind CSS: A highly customizable CSS framework.
+- Tailwind CSS
-- React: A JavaScript library for building user interfaces.
+- React
-- React Icons: A collection of popular icons for React projects.
+- React Icons
-- TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
+- TypeScript